Improvement and optimization of service management tools: Buy new or tune up?

 Maximize the use of existing functions:

-Many ITSM tools offer extensive features that often remain unused.
+Many tools offer extensive features that often remain unused.

 - Check whether you have activated all relevant modules and functions (e.g. self-service portals, SLA management, knowledge databases).